 Maternal Family Tree: Clemence Roches Countess Blois

-In Sep 1285 [his father] Edmund Mortimer 2nd Baron Mortimer of Wigmore (age 34) and [his mother] Margaret Fiennes (age 16) were married.
+In September 1285 [his father] Edmund Mortimer 2nd Baron Mortimer of Wigmore (age 34) and [his mother] Margaret Fiennes (age 16) were married.
+They were fourth cousin once removed.
 He a great x 2 grandson of King John of England.
 She a great x 4 granddaughter of King Henry "Curtmantle" II of England.

 The English were described in the Falkirk Roll that lists 111 men with their armorials including: